RWTH-E3D/Teco/README.md

 ### Installation

 Teco can be used by cloning or downloading the whole Teco package from the GIT Repository.
-The TEASER+ repo needs to be installed analogously, as a dependency in a Python environment.
+The TEASER+ repo needs to be installed analogously, as a dependency in a Python environment (use of development branch is encouraged).
 Teco uses a range of libraries, the installation of which can be simplified by using the provided requirements.txt file.
 A Modelica-based simulation environment needs to be installed, including the Aixlib library version 1.0.0.